What is a breast augmentation?

 What does the breast augmentation process involve?

-Getting a great result is not just about putting big implants in the breast.
+Getting a great result is not just about putting big implants in the breasts.
 It is a complex interplay of making smart decisions about what will get the best result in every individual patient and educating the patient as to what those decisions need to be and what result is possible.
 In the world of information overload we live in, it is sometimes hard to sort the facts from the fiction.
-That is why the consultation is often the most important part of the process.
-Every patient has a different body, different breasts and different wishes and desires.
-Just as a dress looks great on your friend may not suit you, so it is with breast augmentation.
-To achieve this we have multiple consultations as required to educate you and make decisions with you about your breast augmentation.
-These consultations are aided by diagrams, powerpoint presentations and of course our Vectra 3D imaging systems which are now available at our Gold Coast and soon at our Ballina locations.
+That is why the initial consultation is often the most important part of the process.
+Every patient has a different body, different breasts, and different wishes and desires.
+Just as a dress that looks great on your friend may not suit you, so it is with breast augmentation.
+We have multiple consultations as required to educate you and make decisions with you about your breast augmentation.
+These consultations are aided by diagrams, PowerPoint presentations, and of course our VECTRA® 3D imaging systems, which are now available at our Gold Coast location, and soon at our Ballina location.
 Dr Layt travels the world educating colleagues at major meetings and has designed the education program for you at The Layt Clinic to mirror that experience.

 Every patient is an individual and therefore final surgical results will vary from patient to patient.